jamielennox/requests-mock/doc/source/mocker.rst

 :py:class:`requests_mock.Mocker` takes two optional parameters:

-:real_http (bool): If True then any requests that are not handled by the mocking adapter will be forwarded to the real server (see :ref:`RealHTTP`), or the containing Mocker if applicable (see :ref:`NestingMockers`).
-Defaults to False.
+:real_http (bool): If :py:const:`True` then any requests that are not handled by the mocking adapter will be forwarded to the real server (see :ref:`RealHTTP`), or the containing Mocker if applicable (see :ref:`NestingMockers`).
+Defaults to :py:const:`False`.
 :session (requests.Session): If set, only the given session instance is mocked (see :ref:`SessionMocking`).

 Activation